Neural Networks with Complex-Valued Weights Have No Spurious Local Minima: Introduction

 \section{Introduction}

-Neural networks have seen great success empirically, which has inspired a large amount of theoretical work.
-However, neural networks lack rigorous mathematical foundations to explain their success at the moment.
-Optimization, among other aspects of deep learning theory, has received considerable attention in recent years.
-One challenge in deep learning is to avoid gradient descent being stuck at poor local minima.
-Thus, analyzing the optimization landscape of neural networks has been a major subject of study.
-In fact, almost all non-linear real-valued neural networks are shown to have poor local minima, which includes neural networks with {\it quadratic}, {\it tanh}, {\it sigmoid}, {\it arctan}, ReLU, ELU, and SELU activations \cite{yun2018small} .
+A major challenge in deep learning is to avoid gradient descent from getting trapped in suboptimal local minima.
+Thus, understanding the optimization landscape of neural networks has become a significant area of research.
+It has been shown that almost all non-linear real-valued neural networks have poor local minima, which includes neural networks with {\it quadratic}, {\it tanh}, {\it sigmoid}, {\it arctan}, ReLU, ELU, and SELU activations \cite{yun2018small}.
 Even under the over-parametrization condition, real-valued neural networks have strict poor local minima \cite{9194023}.
-In this paper, we demonstrate that neural networks with complex-valued weights have a completely different optimization landscape.
-For shallow neural networks with {\it quadratic} activations, complex-valued weights eliminate all poor local minima.

-We focus on the loss surface of shallow neural networks with {\it quadratic} activations, which have been analyzed frequently in the real-valued case \cite{NIPS2019_9111,SJL19,pmlr-v80-du18a,mannelli2020optimization,gamarnik2020stationary} and were shown to have infinitely many spurious local minima \cite{yun2018small}.
-However, with complex-valued weights, we prove that there are no spurious local minima.
-In addition, we provide some specific examples of poor local minima in the real-valued case and demonstrate how they become saddle points in the complex-valued neural networks (CVNNs).
-Since complex analytic functions have superior landscapes, which will be discussed later, we conjecture that the \enquote{no spurious local minima} result also holds true for deeper complex networks and complex networks with other analytic activations such as {\it tanh} and {\it sigmoid}.
-In comparison, we prove that spurious local minima exist in complex neural networks with a non-analytic activation $\mathbb{C}$ReLU.
+Only linear neural networks have been proven to have no spurious local minima \cite{NIPS2016_6112}, however, they are rarely used in practice because of their limited expressive power.
+Universal approximation theorem only holds for \textit{non-linear} neural networks.